Destination

 How much does it cost for a Nepali citizen?

-For a Nepali citizen, the cost of the Kapuche Lake trek is customizable according to the need of the customers and time requirements.
+For a Nepali citizen, the cost of the Kapuche Lake trek is customizable according to the needs of the customers and time requirements.
 We have ongoing departures for the trek every week, and we are open to negotiating provisions and the associated costs for the trek.

 Written by: Mohan Bhandari